fredericGette/wp81documentation/kernelModeDebugging/README.md

 Display memory:
 dc addr

+Display the address of a module added to a value:
+?qci2c8930+0x2376

 # Notes

 When a Windows phone is configured to use KDNET over USB, Media Transport Protocol (MTP) is disabled.
 On the host computer, in File Explorer, you will not see the usual phone folders (Documents, Music, Pictures, and the like).